EoinDavey/Setanta-site/README.md

 ## Deployment

-try-setanta.ie is deployed to Google App Engine by Travis CI
+try-setanta.ie is deployed to Google App Engine by Github Actions